 - 2. Post-retirement mortality (disabled lives): One set of rates is used for both state employees and teachers - a.
-Males: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16. - b.
-Females: RP-2014 Disabled Retiree Table for males, projected with Scale Ultimate MP16.Sample rates are shown below:
+Males: RP-2014 Disabled Retiree Table for males, projected with the ultimate values of the MP Scale. - b.
+Females: RP-2014 Disabled Retiree Table for males, projected with the ultimate values of the MP Scale.

+Sample rates are shown below: